History of Mongolia (1990–present): 1990s after the transition

-In October 1998, during an ongoing cabinet crisis, a key leader of the 1990 revolution and MP Sanjaasürengiin Zorig was assassinated inside his home.
-Many people speculate that the murder was politically motivated, as Zorig was a likely pick to become the next Prime Minister.
-The case of Zorig remains unsolved to this day.
-His death would lead to the breakaway of Zorig's allies and the establishment of the Civil Will Party by his sister, Sanjaasürengiin Oyun in 2000.
-The DU's disagreement and infighting led to a total of four Democratic PMs holding office for four unstable years.
+On 2 October 1998, during the ongoing cabinet crisis, a key leader of the 1990 revolution and infrastructure minister Sanjaasürengiin Zorig was assassinated at his home.
+A national mourning was declared following his death.
+Many people speculate that the murder was politically motivated, as Zorig was a likely pick to become the next prime minister.
+The case of Zorig's murder remains unsolved to this day.
+Following his death, Zorig's sister, Sanjaasürengiin Oyun, was elected in his constituency in a by-election.
+She would split from the DUC and found the Civil Will Party (CWP) with former allies of Zorig in March 2000.